Spatially-Augmented Sequence-to-Sequence Neural Diarization for Meetings: Experimental Setup

 \subsection{Datasets}

 For simulated data, we use VoxCeleb2~\cite{Chung18b} (1M utterances, 6,112 speakers) with on-the-fly mixture generation.
 Real data come from AliMeeting~\cite{alimeeting} (104.75h train, 4h eval, 10h test) containing 8-channel far-field array and headset recordings.
 We use the far-field array signals after dereverberation with NARA-WPE~\footnote{\url{https://github.com/fgnt/nara_wpe}}.
+Additionally, we also use a compound dataset for real data: Alimeeting~\cite{alimeeting}, DIHARD III~\cite{ryant2020third}, VoxConverse~\cite{voxconverse}, MISP2022~\cite{chen2022misp}.
 The model is trained on the training set, validated on the evaluation set, and tested without oracle VAD or collar tolerance.